-During the fall, most churches set aside time to celebrate international missions.
+During the fall, most churches set aside time to celebrate missions.
 This often takes place as a missions emphasis church service, but can also involve many other activities, both during the week and after your church service.
 Synod has requested that your church take an offering for Resonate Global Mission on the second and third Sundays in September, a time when many churches celebrate a mission emphasis week.

 Resonate resources for mission emphasis

 Each year, Resonate produces bulletin covers and inserts your church can use for a mission emphasis service.
 These can be a great tool to help your church deepen its connection with the missionaries you support.

 This year, your church can choose between bulletins with a domestic focus or an international focus—or if you have two Sundays planned for mission emphasis, use both.
 We suggest beginning with celebrating God's work in your community and ending with a view of bringing the gospel to the ends of the earth.
 Click here to see a PDF preview of the bulletins!

 Both bulletins encourage will help your congregation consider God's plan for your church.
 When Jesus tells us to be his witnesses in Jerusalem, Judea, Samaria, and the ends of the earth, he doesn’t simply mean for us to go “everywhere.”
 His command paints a picture of what living out God’s mission means.
 Together we help build God’s church—planting churches and supporting ministry in North America as well as sending missionaries around the globe to share the good news.
 Sending people to share the gospel is an important way you join with God's mission!

 You Will Be My Witnesses - 1min